-Normally a recession means there is fewer jobs, less investment in infrastructure and less economic activity, meaning more unemployment, more bankruptcies and things are just harder.
+Normally a recession means there are fewer jobs, less investment in infrastructure, and less economic activity, meaning more unemployment, more bankruptcies, and things are just harder.

-Like I have mentioned already, there has been a stack of Government money being poured into economies, and this could continue since no Government wants a recession.
-Unemployment in double digits hurts Government re-election aims and normally leads to higher interest rates, another thing that hurts re-election.
-Expect Governments around the world to do as much as they can to get economies back to new normal as quickly as possible.
+As I have mentioned already, there has been a stack of Government money being poured into economies, and this could continue since no Government wants a recession.
+Unemployment in double digits hurts Government’s re-election aims and normally leads to higher interest rates, another thing that hurts re-election.
+Expect Governments around the world to do as much as they can to get economies back to the new normal as quickly as possible.

 Managing a Recession and Investing